 Morgan Wharton and Caitlin Kennedy, Cancer Prevention and Treatment Fund

-Exercise is one of NCHR’s seven recommended ways to maximize your health.
+Exercise is one of our seven recommended ways to maximize your health.
+It will reduce your chances of developing cancer and of living longer after your diagnosis.
 If you want to exercise but aren’t sure where to begin, we can help!
 If you feel like your daily life doesn’t allow you to get fit (not enough time, no money for a gym membership, etc.), we have some “work-arounds” that may help.

 Benefits of Exercise

 Everyone knows that exercise helps keep you healthy by preventing weight gain, but did you know that it also lowers your risk of heart disease, stroke, high blood pressure, unhealthy cholesterol, type 2 diabetes, and depression?[2,3] In addition, a study published in 2020 reported that a physically active lifestyle is even associated with less likelihood of developing cancer, or of dying of cancer.
 Exercising to improve muscle strength also improves balance, and reduces the risk of falling, fractures, and arthritis.
 Overall, regular exercise improves your chances of living longer and helps you have a higher quality of life.